 - Most St Luke’s patients live at home and many are looked after entirely at home throughout their illness.

-- Some patients living at home are under the care of our community team on and off for many years – the team dips out of the picture if the patient is managing well and their symptoms are under control.
+- Some patients living at home are under the care of our Integrated Community Team on and off for many years – the team dips out of the picture if the patient is managing well and their symptoms are under control.

-- Most day patients attending our Therapies and Rehabilitation Centre continue visits for between six and twelve weeks.
+- Most day patients attending our Active Intervention Centre continue visits for between eight and twelve weeks.

 - A third of patients coming into our In Patient Centre are discharged following their initial treatment.
 The average length of stay as an in-patient before going home is 14 days.